KeflerExe/Basic-Shell-C-/README.md

 This repository houses a C++ program aimed at recreating a basic Linux shell.
 Designed to mimic the functionalities of a typical shell environment, this project offers a fundamental command-line interface where users can execute commands, navigate directories, and perform various system operations.

+It serves as an educational tool and a robust foundation for constructing more intricate shell environments.
+Feel free to customize this project according to your preferences.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>